-The Port of Vancouver has made it one of the busiest industrial centers in Canada.
+The Port of Vancouver has made it one of the busiest industrial centres in Canada.
 Key industries include tourism, insurance, real estate, and tech.
 Retail activities and the billion-dollar film industry also generate a lot of jobs.
 In 2016, Vancouver generated 1.28 million jobs.

 If you are living around downtown Vancouver, in places like Yaletown, or even as far as Surrey, you will probably be witness to a movie shooting.
 Interesting trivia – Jurassic World 3 is going to be filmed in the city in 2020.

 Vancouver has no shortage of good schools and universities.
 Even immigrants on a working visa can take advantage of free public schooling.
-Prestigious universities like the British Columbia Institute of Technology, University of British Columbia, and Simon Fraser University also provide quality education.
+Prestigious universities like the British Columbia Institute of Technology, the University of British Columbia, and Simon Fraser University also provide quality education.

 What you will find interesting is that downtown Vancouver isn’t the only place to get jobs.
 Instead, you have these hubs growing up in many parts of Greater Vancouver, like the Surrey City Centre, New Westminster, and even near Metrotown in Burnaby.
-The tall condos and cool offices and the beautiful parks make for a great experience.
+The tall condos and cool offices and beautiful parks make for a great experience.

 The Most “Liveable” City in the World

-Vancouver is of the best places to live in the world and is used as an example for most “livable” cities.
+Vancouver is of the best places to live in the world and is used as an example of most “livable” cities.
 Mercer’s Top 10 Cities list ranked Vancouver 5th in 2016 based on the quality of living.
 The city ended up being number 3 on the Economist’s Global Liveability Ranking in 2015.
 No wonder so many people dream of moving to Vancouver, BC.

 Various favorable factors like a thriving economy, housing, recreation, public transport, education, and healthcare make Vancouver an ideal destination for immigration to Canada.